Graph Structured Operator Inequalities and Tsirelson-Type Bounds: Weighted Inequalities

-which is \eqref{eq:c8}. \end{proof} \begin{rem} If $\beta^{2}\leq\sum_{i}c^{2}_{i}$, then the right-hand side is non-positive.
+\begin{rem} If $\beta^{2}\leq\sum_{i}c^{2}_{i}$, then the right-hand side is non-positive.
 In that case the inequalities are trivial since the left-hand sides are nonnegative by definition.
 One may state the bounds equivalently as

 \end{rem}